Mujibur Rahman Chowdhury: Controversy

 Chowdhury was criticised for his role in the Padma Bridge graft scandal.
 SNC-Lavalin admitted to bribing him in order to obtain contracts.
 He was questioned by the Anti-Corruption Commission regarding this case.
 Soon after the case emanated, Sheikh Hasina disavowed her nephew and campaigned for his opponent during the 2014 Bangladeshi general election.

 Chowdhury reportedly threatened civil servants working in Faridpur-4.
 He reportedly also called the UNO of Charbhadrasan and verbally abused him.
 A complaint letter against Chowdhury, issued by the Cabinet Division, said that "MP Nixon Chowdhury had threatened and defamed the Faridpur district commissioner, upazila nirbahi officer (UNO), executive magistrates and the local administration on the day of the election, the day before, and the day after."
 He also defamed and threatened the DC of Faridpur in a political rally, calling him a 'razakar'.
 An audio clip of Nixon Chowdhury verbally abusing an executive went viral on social media, although he claimed it was fabricated.
 The Election Commission has filed a case against him for violating electoral code of conduct.
 Chowdhury's lawyers filed a petition with the High Court of Bangladesh seeking anticipatory bail.
-He was granted an anticipatory bail by on October 21, 2020.
+He was granted an anticipatory bail by on 21 October 2020.

 Personal life

 Chowdhury's first wife died under suspicious circumstances.
 While his personal assistant claimed she "slipped and fell" from the rooftop of the couple's six story apartment building, an unnatural death case was filed with Gulshan police.
 An autopsy was never performed and her family took the body without an official autopsy.
+They had one daughter, Nazora Chowdhury.

 He is currently married to Tareen Hossain, managing director of The Daily Ittefaq.
-They have a son and Chowdhury has a daughter from his first wife.
+She is the granddaughter of Tofazzal Hossain Manik Miah and daughter of Anwar Hossain Manju.
+They have a son together.